2017-usfca-biol-395/emmagibson-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 ### Figure 2.
 Alpha diversity measures in each gender

-This figure shows boxplots that represent the total diversity in both male and femalle hands, using both Shannon and Simpson diversity metrics.
+This figure shows boxplots that represent the total diversity in both male and female hands, using both Shannon and Simpson diversity metrics.

 ``` r
 # this code plots the abundance of each phylum present in each sex's hands